nowfloats/ana-bot-core/README.md

-Install docker on your machine
+Install docker on your machine.

+Instructions to install docker can be found here https://docs.docker.com/engine/installation/

-Environment settings can be found in .env
+Environment Variables used can be found in .env.example

-.env is not included in source code copy .env.example to make a new file .env
-Edit settings according to your need
+These environment variables should be set before running the app.

+They can set using the file .env or plain environment variables

 From the root directory of the project run

 docker-compose build

 docker-compose up

-On a linux system, you might have to change permissions of docker executable to execute commands without 'sudo'